-A third feasible option was discussed at length with the Advisory Committee.
-This third possibility proposes the closing of both current elementary schools (Otego and Unadilla) and constructing a new K-5 elementary school on the current Middle/High School campus.
+A third feasible option was discussed at length with the advisory committee.
+This third possibility proposes the closing of both current elementary schools (Otego and Unadilla) and constructing a new K-5 elementary school on the current middle/high school campus.
 And as with the previous two, a table of pros and cons was created.

-Table 9.16 Option 3: Close Both Elementary Schools and Build a New K-5 Elementary School on the Middle/High School Campus Pros Cons would most likely make better use of district space would ensure an up-to-date elementary school for 21st century learning transportation would be shorter for some elementary students; bus transferring issue disappear gaining 20 minutes of instructional time more accommodating for parents not to have multiple elementary buildings more opportunity for student interactions among grade levels (buddy reading, writing, etc.) easy for service provider schedules (i.e., counselors) No Otego vs. Unadilla-nobody wins; no more Otego vs. Unadilla mentality there would no longer be flooding concerns makes it easier to share services between the elementary and MS/HS backlash due to emotional attachment to both the Otego and Unadilla elementary schools there is a local cost to building a new school (\$18,200,000) transportation would be longer for some elementary students empty buildings and what to do with them in both towns length of time before a new school is built (5 years) and difficulty having to get a proposition passed bus garage is still at Otego the parking lot is already an issue at the MS/HS so it would need to be redesigned makes it easier to share services between the ts of the consultants while italics represent additions made from discussion of the Advisory Committee members.
+e 9.15 • s and Build a New K-5 Elementary School gh School Campus Pros Cons would most likely make better use of district space would ensure an up-to-date elementary school for 21st century learning transportation would be shorter for some elementary students; bus transferring issue disappear gaining 20 minutes of instructional time more accommodating for parents not to have multiple elementary buildings more opportunity for student interactions among grade levels (buddy reading, writing, etc.) easy for service provider schedules (i.e., counselors) No Otego vs. Unadilla-nobody wins; no more Otego vs. Unadilla mentality there would no longer be flooding concerns makes it easier to share services between the elementary and MS/HS backlash due to emotional attachment to both the Otego and Unadilla elementary schools there is a local cost to building a new school (\$18,200,000) transportation would be longer for some elementary students empty buildings and what to do with them in both towns length of time before a new school is built (5 years) and difficulty having to get a proposition passed bus garage is still at Otego the parking lot is already an issue at the MS/HS so it would need to be redesigned

 Reviewing the advantages and disadvantages in the previous table, many of these are similar to Option 2 (closing just the Otego Elementary School).
-However, two significant differences are noted-first, the district would have an elementary school that is constructed to provide a 21st century education to local students and second, there is a considerable cost of constructing a brand new K-5 elementary school on the Middle/High School campus.
-Should both of the elementary schools be closed and a new elementary school constructed on the middle/high school campus, the district's architects have programmed the new elementary school as shown in the following table.
+However, two significant differences are noted-first, the district would have an elementary school that is constructed to provide a 21st century education to local students.
+Second, there is a considerable cost of constructing a brand new K-5 elementary school on the middle/high school campus.